CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 In that Ubuntu, install various things that will be needed later.
 Most of this is needed just to run the configure script in online.
-That configure script checks for tons of things that are completely irrelevant for Collabora Office, but oh well.
+That configure script checks for tons of things that are completely irrelevant for a Windows build of Collabora Office, but oh well.
 Patches welcome.

 This is not necessarily a comprehensive list, you might notice more missing things as you go along.